Oliviervdh/Market-Open-RVR/README.md

 # Market-Open-RVR

-Discription >> The Indikator calculates the Pre Market Volume % of the current day, relative to the Avg Volume being traded in the trading session (14 Days) Displayed in Table Row 1, Table Cell 1 as V%.
-Pre Market Volume% between 15% & 30% has a orange background color.
-Pre Market Volume% above 30% has a green background color.
+Discription >>The indicator calculates the Pre-market volume percentage of the current day, relative to the average volume being traded in the trading session (14 days), displayed in Table Row 1, Table Cell 1, as V%.
+Pre-market volume between 15% & 30% has a orange background color.
+Pre-market volume percentage above 30% has a green background color.

->> The Indikator Calculates the relative Volume per canlde, relative to the Avg Volume being traded in that time period (14 Days) (e.g "1M","2M" up to "5M"), displayed in a table.
-Relative Volume between 250% & 350% has a orange background color.
-Relative Volume above 350% has a green background color.
+>> The indicator calculates the relative volume per candle relative to the average volume being traded in that time period (14 days) (e.g., "1M," "2M," up to "5M"), displayed in a table.
+Relative volume between 250% & 350% has an orange background color.
+Relative volume above 350% has a green background color.

 Step 1) Open the File "marketopenrvr.html"